joaquinsolla/r6marketplace/README.md

 ### Recommended scan intervals: Every 10 minutes
 If you check an excessive amount of items or scan the marketplace in very small periods of time, you can get rate limited.
-My settings: 202 items to check every 10 minutes.
+My settings: 204 items to check every 10 minutes.

+### Automatic website commits
+By default, you have to comment the line 'upload_website()' in 'main.py'.
+If you want to enable the auto-commit feature you have to configure your own website repository (I recommend GitHub Pages) and link it with the 'website' folder.

 ## Main Execution
 Install dependencies